-Part VII

-School and Community Communications
+Part VII School and Community Communications

-8VAC20-131-270.
+8 VAC 20-131-270.
 School and community communications.

-A. Each school shall promote communication and foster mutual understanding with parents and the community.
-Each school shall:

-- 1. Involve parents, citizens, community agencies, and representatives from business and industry in developing, disseminating, and explaining the biennial school plan; on advisory committees; in curriculum studies; and in evaluating the educational program. - 2.
+- A. Each school shall promote communication and foster mutual understanding with parents and the community.
+Each school shall: - 1.
+Involve parents, citizens, community agencies, and representatives from business and industry in developing, disseminating, and explaining the biennial school plan; on advisory committees; in curriculum studies; and in evaluating the educational program. - 2.
 Provide annually to the parents and the community the School Performance Report Card in a manner prescribed by the board.
 The information contained therein will be for the most recent three-year period.
 Such information shall include but not be limited to: - a.
-Virginia assessment program results by percentage of participation and proficiency and disaggregated by student subgroups. - b.
-The accreditation rating earned by the school. - c.
-Attendance rates for students. - d.
-Information related to school safety to include, but not limited to, incidents of crime and violence. - e.
-Information related to qualifications and educational attainment of the teaching staff. - f.
-In addition, secondary schools' School Performance Report Cards shall include the following: - (1) Advanced Placement (AP) information to include percentage of students who take AP courses and percentage of students who take AP tests; - (2) International Baccalaureate (IB) and Cambridge course information to include percentage of students who are enrolled in IB or Cambridge programs and percentage of students who receive IB or Cambridge Diplomas; - (3) College-level course information to include percentage of students who take college-level courses including dual enrollment courses; - (4) Number and percentage of (i) graduates by diploma type as prescribed by the Board of Education, (ii) certificates awarded to the senior class including high school equivalency preparation program credentials approved by the board, and (iii) students who do not complete high school;
+Virginia assessment program results including the percentage of students tested, as well as the percentage of students not tested. - b.
+Performance of student subgroups on the Virginia assessment program as appropriate. - c.
+The accreditation rating awarded to the school. - d.
+Attendance rates for students. - e.
+Information related to school safety to include, but not limited to, incidents of physical violence (including fighting and other serious offenses), possession of firearms, and possession of other weapons. - f.
+Information related to qualifications and experience of the teaching staff including the percentage of the school's teachers endorsed in the area of their primary teaching assignment. - g.
+In addition, secondary schools' School Performance Report Cards shall include the following: - (1) Advanced Placement (AP) information to include percentage of students who take AP courses and percentage of those students who take AP tests;

-- (5) As a separate category on the school report card, the number of students obtaining board-approved industry certifications, and passing state licensure examinations, national occupational competency assessments and Virginia workplace readiness skills assessments while still in high school and the number of career and technical education completers who graduated; and - (6) Number and percentage of drop-outs. - 3.
+- (2) International Baccalaureate (IB) and Cambridge course information to include percentage of students who are enrolled in IB or Cambridge programs and percentage of students who receive IB or Cambridge Diplomas; - (3) College-level course information to include percentage of students who take college-level courses including dual enrollment courses; - (4) Percentage of (i) graduates by diploma type as prescribed by the Board of Education, (ii) certificates awarded to the senior class including GED credentials, and (iii) students who do not complete high school; - (5) Information on the number of students obtaining industry certifications, and passing state licensure examinations and occupational competency assessments while still in high school; and - (6) Percentage of drop-outs. - 3.
 Cooperate with business and industry in formulating career and technical educational programs and conducting joint enterprises involving personnel, facilities, training programs, and other resources. - 4.
 Encourage and support the establishment and/or continuation of a parent-teacher association or other organization and work cooperatively with it. - B. At the beginning of each school year, each school shall provide to its students' parents or guardians information on the availability of and source for receiving: - 1.
-The learning objectives developed in accordance with the provisions of 8VAC20-131-70 to be achieved at their child's grade level or, in high school, a copy of the syllabus for each of their child's courses, and a copy of the school division promotion, retention, and remediation policies; - 2.
+The learning objectives developed in accordance with the provisions of 8 VAC 20-131-70 to be achieved at their child's grade level or, in high school, a copy of the syllabus for each of their child's courses, and a copy of the school division promotion, retention, and remediation policies; - 2.
 The Standards of Learning applicable to the child's grade or course requirements and the approximate date and potential impact of the child's next SOL testing; and - 3.
-An annual notice to students in all grade levels of all requirements for Standard Diploma and Advanced Studies Diploma, and the board's policies on promotion and retention as outlined in 8VAC20-131-30.
+An annual notice to students in all grade levels of all requirements for Standard, Advanced Studies, and Modified Standard Diplomas, and the board's policies on promotion and retention as outlined in 8 VAC 20-131-30.

-The division superintendent shall report to the department compliance with this subsection through the preaccreditation eligibility procedures in 8VAC20-131-290.
+The division superintendent shall report to the department compliance with this subsection through the pre-accreditation eligibility procedures in 8 VAC 20-131-290.